snowplow-archive/snowplow.github.com/analytics/event-dictionaries-and-data-models/data-modeling.md

 ## 3. Identity stitching

-The standard data model does not aggregate `user_id`, but it does contain the placeholder fields `blended_user_id` (equal to the `domain_userid` by default) and `inferred_user_id` (`NULL` by default).
+The standard data model does not use `user_id`, but it does contain placeholder fields for identity stitching.
+These are `blended_user_id` (equal to the `domain_userid` by default) and `inferred_user_id` (`NULL` by default).
 This is because there is no one right answer to identity stitching, the method will often depend on particular needs of a business.

-The standard model has a `cookie_id_to_user_id_map` which maps (at most) one `user_id` onto each `domain_userid`.
-This map then gets merged back onto `events_enriched`.
-The logic used to calculate this map can be written independent of the rest of the data madel.
+The standard model does contain a `cookie_id_to_user_id_map` which maps (at most) one `user_id` onto each `domain_userid`.
+This table can be joined onto `events_enriched`, which will populate the `blended_user_id` and `inferred_user_id` fields in the derived tables.
+The logic used to calculate this map is independent of the rest of the data model.

 ### 3a.
 Possible implementation

-If a user logs in on a device with a particular cookie, the corresponding `user_id` gets mapped onto that `domain_userid`.
-The same `user_id` gets assigned to `inferred_user_id` for all subsequent sessions, irrespective of whether the user is logged in.
+If a user logs in on a device with a particular cookie, his or her `user_id` gets mapped onto that `domain_userid`.
+The same `user_id` will be added to `inferred_user_id` for all subsequent sessions, irrespective of whether the user is logged in.
 The `blended_user_id` is equal to the `domain_userid` for all events before the user logged in, and equal to the `user_id` for all events after the first login.

-The `cookie_id_to_user_id_map` assigns at most one user to each cookie, so if a new user logs in on a device that was used by another user, only the most recent `user_id` is kept.
+The `cookie_id_to_user_id_map` assigns at most one user to each cookie, so if a new user logs in on a device that was used by another user, all future events will get mapped onto the most recent `user_id`.

 This approach is illustrated below.